 My organization does cultural/media work.
 Which grant should we apply for?

-If your organization does ONLY social justice cultural/media work, you should apply for an Innovative Activism grant.
+If your organization does ONLY social justice cultural/media work, you should review the criteria for our Innovative Activism grant.

-If your organization does community organizing, you should apply for a Catalyst grant or a Grassroots Action grant.
+If your organization does community organizing, you should review the criteria for our Catalyst grant or a Grassroots Action grant.
 Base-building groups should not apply for Innovative Activism grants for their cultural work.

 Will there be any opportunities for us to get more information and assistance in filling out the application form?